ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/uk-price-paid.md

 │ 26321785 │
 └──────────┘

-The size of dataset in ClickHouse is just 278 MiB:
+The size of dataset in ClickHouse is just 278 MiB, check it.

 Query: